tansudasli/html5-boilerplate/README.md

     - material.components.scss : specific to the material components
 - main.js: access components w/ `querySelectorAll('.className')` then do whatever you want!.
 Webpack converts it into **bundle.js**
     - It has, routing table for dev, release, demo and prod redirections.
 So change w/ your own urls.
 And here, naming is critical.
 It parses domainNames to route.
+- icons : `npm install -g cli-real-favicon` to generate all favicons for ms, ios, android.
+You just need 1 high resolution transparent .png file
+    - logo-transparent.png **master png file**
-- assets/icons: Change w/ your own.
+    - favicon-description.json : parameters for favicon generation.
+Change w/ your values
-- favicon.ico: Change w/your own.
-- apple-touch-icon.png: Change w/your own.
+    - `favicon-description-generate.sh` : generation script. creates `.xyz` folder and all images.
+Copy them manually to related paths!
+    - assets/icons/*.png
+    - favicon*
+    - apple-touch*
 - dist/: `npm run build` creates for deployments.
 Then `copy-webpack-plugin` to copy some files into it.
 This part is critical for firbase, cause it need to see 404.html and index.html and related files to them!
     - bundle.js
     - bundle.css